KevinBjarnemark/reoptinew/README.md

 #### Backend Integrated

 Age-restricted posts will only be sent to the frontend if the user is mature and authenticated.
-Here we're showcasing this by copying the URL as a mature user, logging out, and then navigating to that URL.
+Here we're showcasing this by copying the URL as a mature user, re-authenticating as an in-mature user, and then navigating to that same URL.

 ![URL-Based Rendering](docs/assets/live-app/age-restriction-url.gif)